AutoJenny/blog/docs/README.md

 The workflow tables must be seeded before use.
 The script `scripts/update_workflow.py` ensures all workflow stages and sub-stages are present in the database.
 As of the latest update, all stages and sub-stages are initialized for every post at creation, enabling asynchronous editing—authors can work on any stage or sub-stage at any time.
 There is no longer any sequential or partial initialization.

 Legacy JSON-based workflow fields are deprecated and will be removed after migration is complete.

+- The blog develop UI now includes a "Test" button in the LLM Action modal, allowing users to test prompt templates and model selection via the /api/v1/llm/test endpoint before saving settings.
+See docs/api/llm.md for details.
++ The /llm/ Test Interface now sends both the prompt and the selected model to /api/v1/llm/test, so the backend uses the correct model for testing.
+No changes are made to the blog develop modal.
+See docs/api/llm.md for details.